-Evaluation: It is important not to overstate the extent of ‘women’s liberation’ – In 2012, women accounted for 91 per cent of lone parents with dependent children and men the remaining 9 per cent.
-These percentages have changed little since 1996.
+Evaluation: It is important not to overstate the extent of ‘women’s liberation’ – In 2022, women accounted for 84 per cent of lone parents with dependent children and men the remaining 16 per cent.
 Women are more likely to take the main caring responsibilities for any children when relationships break down, and therefore become lone parents.

 There are two important policies which lie behind many of the above changes – the 1969 Divorce Act and the 1972 Equal Pay Act.